jiwon-seattle/Travel-Planner/README.md

   # After successfull pkg installtion
   $ npm start
 ```
-The production site is automatically hosted in http://localhost:8083 and server is running in http://localhost:8083.
+The production site and server are automatically hosted in http://localhost:8083.

 ### To run dev mode locally: